 Well, I did anyway.

 Thankfully, Anderson never feels the need to find convoluted ways for Jovovich and Jaa to be anything other than begrudging allies.
 I liked how their friendship wasn’t immediate.
-It’s a barren alien world filled with man-eating monsters which have people from other worlds dropping from the sky.
-The environment is not one that lends itself to trusting strangers.
+It’s a barren alien world filled with man-eating monsters with people from other worlds dropping from the sky.
+The environment does not lend itself to trusting strangers.

-But most of all, I appreciated how Anderson was able to give us a sci-fi/fantasy creature movie without referencing other movies.
+But most of all, I appreciated how Anderson gave us a sci-fi/fantasy creature movie without referencing other movies.
 Monster Hunter is unconcerned with pop-culture references or sick needle drops.
 In a way, it makes the film almost refreshing.

 Monster Hunter is, at times, disgusting fun.
 One scene has one of Artemis’s comrades discovering that the itch he has is really bug eggs hatching.
 Not the most original way to go in a monster movie, but effective nonetheless.